lexfrei/CSGO.cfg/README.md

-Add all files to "mydir" in C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg
+# LexFrei's CS:GO Config

-Add "exec mydir/main.cfg" to autoexec.cfg
+This is my constantly updated CS:GO config.

-Now, it works
+Put all this files to  `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\mydir` and add `exec mydir\main.cfg` to *autoexec.cfg* or take what you want from it and add to your autoexec config!